Azores Islands Guide Portugal map flag

 Address: Estrada Regional da Lagoa do Fogo, 9600-590 Ribeira Grande.

 Gorreana Tea Plantation - The oldest tea plantation in Europe, where you can see how tea is made, walk among the tea trees and taste local products.
 There is no entrance fee.
-At the end, you can buy local products such as black, green and flavored tea.
+At the end, you can buy local products such as black, white, green or flavored tea, all in organic quality.
+Thanks to the local climate, they do not have to use herbicides or pesticides here.

 Address: Plantações de Chá Gorreana, 9625-304 Maia.